-Dateline has significantly strengthened its Colorado precious metals portfolio with the agreed acquisition of the Raymond and Carter gold mines which adjoin Dateline’s Gold Links property.
+Dateline has significantly strengthened its Colorado precious metals portfolio with the acquisition of the Raymond and Carter gold mines which adjoin Dateline’s Gold Links property.

 Dateline views the Gold Links, Raymond and Carter mines as being a part of a single large mineralized system and believes there is considerable value to be unlocked by approaching future exploration from this perspective.
 The ground in between each of the mine adits and drifts far exceeds the areas that have been worked by the ‘old-timers’.